CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 ### Version control

 #### What type of branching strategy would you use?
-* I would make a different branch for every task that is not closely related and name the branches according to the task.
+* I would make a different branch for every task that are not closely related and name the branches according to the company guidelines.
 #### What would you do if you find a bug on the production code (master branch)?
-*
+* Roll back the merge and continue to work on the feature branch.
+* Start a new branch for fixing the bug.
 #### How can you move changes from one branch to another in GIT?
 * By creating pull requests and merging the two branches that I want.
 #### How does a VCS help with code reviews?
-*
+* VCS provides standard requirements that all projects must follow.
 #### What is your favorite git command?
 Why?
 * Commit, because when I'm using it, it means that I've progressed with my tasks.
 #### What does remote/local mean in Git?